-A new Game of Thrones spin-off is in the works and will focus on Jon Snow after the events of the original show.
+A new Game of Thrones spin-off is in the works and will focus on Jon Snow as he goes beyond the wall.

 What happened to Jon Snow in season 8 of Game of Thrones?